-Newcastle, home of the geordie in a region of England close to my heart.
+Newcastle, home of the Geordie in a region of England particularly close to my heart.
 I’ve been trying to plan a trip to the North East for a while, ever since I bid farewell to my home in Sunderland back in 2013 actually, and finally I made it.

 Arriving late Friday night the plan was to go straight to bed so we were fully refreshed for the next day.
 But we’re talking about the centre of Newcastle here, a place plentiful in nighttime entertainment and clubs.
 Jump ahead half an hour and we’re in Revolution drinking cocktails in our day clothes.
 Solid effort, and totally acceptable.
-It’s not all parties, but the nightlife is certainly an attractive draw.
+It’s not all parties, but the nightlife is certainly an attractive draw of this city.

 Returning to the hotel at a respectable 1am, we bunkered down ready for the day ahead.
 Now, there are several different ways to spend a day in Newcastle.
 We opted for shopping, happening across a Lunar New Year parade in Eldon Square’s shopping centre and a stuntman performing dangerous jumps for crowds of mesmerised onlookers in the street.
 We also had a pit stop at a cool little spot in the city called Stack, an open air courtyard with live music, heaters, picnic tables and several food and drink options.

 But if shopping isn’t your bag, you can head over to The Gate for fun activities like crazy golf, arcades, cinema, the lot, have a walk by the quayside, visit the tiny castle or cathedral, hop on a river boat cruise (summer months only), or even take the train to a neighbouring town such as Durham, which is really a rather pretty spot in it’s own right.